Therapy for men

 Not your partner.
 Not your friends.
 Maybe not even yourself, not fully.

-You keep it moving.
+You keep it moving because men don't typically talk about depression.
 You stay in your head.
 You handle it.
 Until the thing you've been outrunning catches up, and it shows up as a blown-up relationship, a body that won't stop tensing, or a short fuse costing you the people you actually care about.

 This isn’t you being weak.
-This is what men are taught to do.
+This is how men who are still carrying trauma cope with stress.

 The American Psychological Association has documented that men are significantly less likely than women to seek mental health care, and far more likely to wait until functioning is seriously impaired before reaching out.
 The National Institute of Mental Health reports that men die by suicide nearly four times more often than women, not because men suffer more, but because they ask for help less, and later.